 Wolff v John Moulds (Kilmarnock) Ltd 2012 – £104,500

-- £18,000 to the youngest daughter aged 32 who lived at home and had relied on the deceased to a much greater extent than her siblings; and
+- £18,000 to the youngest daughter, aged 32, who lived at home and had relied on the deceased to a much greater extent than her siblings

 McGregor v Genco (FC) Ltd £135,000

-A case decided in the Manchester County Court.
+A case was decided in the Manchester County Court.
 The asbestos victim was diagnosed with malignant mesothelioma of the pleura.
-A claim was brought against her former employer for damages for personal injury, alleging that she had contracted the illness due to asbestos exposure during her the course of employment.
+A claim was brought against her former employer for damages for personal injury, alleging that she had contracted the illness due to asbestos exposure during her employment.

-The claimant’s was aged 58, developed she malignant mesothelioma of the pleura.
-She began suffering with symptoms of mesothelioma in May 2012 with shortness of breath and lethargy and was diagnosed in August.
+The claimant was aged 58 and developed malignant mesothelioma of the pleura.
+She began suffering from symptoms of mesothelioma in May 2012 with shortness of breath and lethargy and was diagnosed in August.
 The prognosis was poor.

-Total award for the asbestos compensation after death: £135,000
+The total award for the asbestos compensation after death was £135,000.

 International Energy Group Ltd v Zurich Insurance plc UK Branch £250,000

-A case that involved death due to exposure to asbestos causing mesothelioma where the employee inhaled asbestos fibers in course of employment over many years.
+In a case involving death due to exposure to asbestos causing mesothelioma, the employee inhaled asbestos fibres in course of employment over many years.

-The employee retired in April 2008, but he did not enjoy a long retirement.
-In the same year, July 2008 he was diagnosed as suffering from mesothelioma and he died within about a year from diagnosis.
+The employee retired in April 2008 but did not enjoy a long retirement.
+In the same year, July 2008, he was diagnosed as suffering from mesothelioma, and he died within about a year from diagnosis.

-The claim was settled for £250,000 plus solicitors legal costs.
+The claim was settled for £250,000 plus the solicitor’s legal costs.

 Passmore v Evan Cook Ltd 2012 – (£192,437)

-The employee contracted mesothelioma, due to exposure to asbestos at work.
-He was diagnosed in February 2011 by the presence of a large right pleural effusion and pleural plaques, from exposure to asbestos during his employment.
-He had a life expectancy of six months, with a likely range of three to nine months, from September 2012.
+The employee contracted mesothelioma due to exposure to asbestos at work.
+He was diagnosed in February 2011 with the presence of a large right pleural effusion and pleural plaques from exposure to asbestos during his employment.
+He had a life expectancy of six months with a likely range of three to nine months from September 2012.

 The employee claimed damages for mesothelioma, which he alleged was caused by negligent exposure to asbestos in the course of his employment by the defendant.
-Between 1961/1962 and 1981, the claimant was employed and responsible for the supervision of the packing, removal and installation of industrial plant and equipment.
+Between 1961/1962 and 1981, the claimant was employed and responsible for supervising the packing, removal and installation of industrial plant and equipment.
 In 2011, the claimant was diagnosed with mesothelioma.

-The claimant’s evidence was that while employed by the defendant, he had been exposed to asbestos dust from the dismantling of pipework from factory equipment.
+The claimant’s evidence was that while employed by the defendant, he had been exposed to asbestos dust from dismantling pipework from factory equipment.

-At court his health had deteriorated and towards the end of the one hour questioning he required morphine as pain control.
-From time to time he lost concentration.
-Under cross-examination, some of the claimant’s answers to questions suggested that exposure to asbestos during the relevant period of time could not be demonstrated.
+At court, his health had deteriorated, and towards the end of the one-hour questioning, he required morphine as pain control.
+From time to time, he lost concentration.
+Under cross-examination, some of the claimant’s answers to questions suggested that exposure to asbestos during the relevant period could not be demonstrated.

-Whilst the defendant submitted to the court that his evidence was unreliable, the Judge dismissed the claims and found in, fact, he was a reliable witness and established to the satisfaction of the court relevant exposure levels and working environment to prove a case.
-He was truthful and a careful witness and therefore liability was proven against his employers.
+Whilst the defendant submitted to the court that his evidence was unreliable, the judge dismissed the claims and found he was a reliable witness and established to the satisfaction of the court relevant exposure levels and working environment to prove a case.
+He was truthful and a careful witness, and therefore liability was proven against his employers.